-- The saltwater crocodile has the strongest bite of any animal, with a force of 3,700 PSI, making it one of the deadliest animals in the world.
+- The saltwater crocodile has the strongest bite of any reptile, with a force of 3,700 PSI, making it one of the deadliest animals in the world.
 Saltwater crocs are responsible for 3,000-5,000 human deaths each year.

 - The Nile crocodile and American Alligator also have very powerful bites, 3,000 PSI and 2,980 PSI respectively.
 The Nile crocodile is considered the deadliest crocodile species in the world due to its territorial and aggressive nature.

 - Relative to its size, the jaguar has the most powerful bite of big cats, registering at 1,500 PSI.
 But a close second is the tiger, the largest wild cat in the world, with a bite force of 1,050 PSI.

 There are many ways to measure strength, and this fact stands true across the animal kingdom as well.
 Every animal has to eat, and there are few things more terrifying than staring down the maw of a hungry predator.

 On this list of the top 10 strongest animal bite forces in the world, we’ll rank living mammals by the pounds per square inch (PSI) that they exert when biting — with some adjustments made for size.
 You’ll be surprised to note that a good number are not strictly carnivores, and some aren’t even predators at all!

 #10 Grizzly Bear

 The first entry on our list is the grizzly bear (Ursus arctos horribilis).
 With an astounding bite force of almost half a ton, this apex predator logs an impressive 975 PSI of crushing power.
 Despite this impressive number, the grizzly bear doesn’t only rely on being strong.
 This omnivore is native to North America, and the majority of its diet is made up of nuts, berries, fruit, and other vegetation.
 The grizzly bear does use its strength to bring down prey that ranges in size from rodents all the way up to moose.